Analytic philosophy means using common experience and ordinary language to analyze concepts and language in philosophy.

 Linguistic analysis, which studies the way words are used, is an example of analytic-philosophy.

-- A cluster of philosophical traditions holding that argumentation and clarity are vital to productive philosophical inquiry.
+- Any of various philosophical methodologies holding that clear and precise definition and argumentation are vital to productive philosophical inquiry.

 - A philosophical school of the 20th century predominant in the United States and Great Britain whose central concerns are the nature of logic, concepts, and language.
 Leading practitioners have included Bertrand Russell, George Edward Moore, Rudolf Carnap, and Ludwig Wittgenstein.

 - (philosophy) A style of philosophy that came to dominate English-speaking countries in the 20th century.